igrishaev/whew/README.md

 have a collection of futures produced by other functions.

 The `any-of` function takes a collection of futures and waits for the first completed one.
-The result is a future that carries a value from this future:
+The result is a future that carries a value of this future:

 ~~~clojure
 @($/any-of [($/future